 Disclaimer: This content is for informational purposes only and does not constitute medical advice.
 Consult a qualified healthcare professional before beginning any exercise program.
 Stop immediately if you experience pain.

 When is the best time to exercise?
 It is one of the most searched fitness questions, and one of the most misunderstood.
-The science offers real physiological differences between morning, midday, and evening training.
-But the practical reality is more nuanced than most advice suggests.
+The science offers real physiological differences between morning, midday, and evening training, driven by circadian shifts in body temperature, hormone release, joint mobility, and nerve conduction velocity.
+But the practical reality is more nuanced than most advice suggests, and the gap between lab performance studies and real-world adherence research is where most popular advice goes wrong.

-This guide examines the actual science of circadian rhythms, performance timing, and adherence patterns , so you can make an informed, personalized decision about when to train rather than following generic advice that ignores your biology and schedule.
+This guide examines the actual science of circadian rhythms, performance timing, and adherence patterns, so you can make an informed, personalized decision about when to train rather than following generic advice that ignores your biology and schedule.
+We will look at what morning, midday, and evening training each offer, which goals shift the calculus, and how to test a timing window properly before deciding it does or does not work for you.

 The Timeless Debate